mmig/mmir-lib/README.md

  * jQuery 1.11.1
  * jQuery Mobile 1.4.3
- * RequireJS
+ * RequireJS 2.1.9
  * SCION
- * JS/CC
+ * JS/CC 0.30
  * ANTLR 3
- * CryptoJS MD5
+ * CryptoJS MD5 3.1.2

+See also the [tools project][3] for scripts, resources etc. for compiling and generating resources (e.g. for compiling JSON grammar files from the application's `config/languages/[language code]/` directories into JavaScript files).

-NOTE: Integration / loading of the Cordova is now designed to work with the _build process_
+NOTE: Integration with / loading of Cordova is now designed to work with the _build process_
-      of **Cordova 3** (see [MMIR skeleton project][2] for integration / tooling of the MMIR framework in combination with Cordova 3.
+      of **Cordova 3** (see [MMIR skeleton project][2] for integration / tooling of the MMIR framework in combination with Cordova 3).

 --
 #### License

-If not stated otherwise, all files and resources is provided under the MIT license
+If not stated otherwise, all files and resources are provided under the MIT license

 --